waveywaves/mirrord-kafka-debug-example/BLOG.md

 ## Conclusion

-Debugging Kafka-based applications brings unique challenges due to their distributed nature and asynchronous communication patterns. mirrord offers powerful capabilities to overcome these challenges:
+Debugging Kafka-based consumer applications brings unique challenges due to their distributed nature and asynchronous communication patterns. mirrord offers powerful capabilities to overcome these challenges:

 1. **Queue splitting** allows you to debug without disrupting existing consumers by duplicating messages
 2. **Copy target with scale down** gives your local application exclusive access to Kafka messages